Channel drift: Cable

-Networks primarily focused on a particular topic, such as History Channel, tend to add shows that the channel's management feel that a larger audience wants to see, leading to additional profits.
-By producing lower-quality, more accessible programming, they can increase their ratings, viewership and revenues.
-The degree of channel drift can vary: some of the nonconforming programming may retain some degree of association with the channel's original purpose (such as in the case of the History Channel, Pawn Stars, American Pickers, and Top Shot, or Animal Planet with Tanked), while other programming may have no association whatsoever (such as Ax Men and Ice Road Truckers).
+Networks that focus primarily on a specific topic—such as the History Channel—tend to add shows that the channel's management feels are wanted by a larger audience.
+The degree of channel drift can vary.
+Some nonconforming programming may retain an association with the channel's original purpose; examples on the History Channel include shows such as Pawn Stars, American Pickers, and Top Shot.
+A channel such as Animal Planet offers the show Tanked.
+Some programming may have no association with a network's original focus; examples include Ax Men and Ice Road Truckers, which aired on the History Channel.

-Channel drift can also result from the acquisition of sports rights or reruns of popular television series that would otherwise not fit the channel's format; Outdoor Life Network, for instance, acquired the rights to the National Hockey League in 2005, so the network began transitioning toward a general sports network known as NBC Sports Network (NBCSN).
-Conversely, WGN America abandoned its expensive sports packages in 2014 as part of its drift from a Chicago-centric superstation into a nationally-oriented general entertainment channel; WGN America eventually started a gradual transition away from entertainment programming (structured in a way to fulfill contractual commitments to existing syndicated programming) to adopt a cable news format as NewsNation in March 2021.
+Channel drift can also result from acquiring sports rights or reruns of popular television series that would otherwise not fit a channel's format.
+Outdoor Life Network, for instance, acquired the rights for the National Hockey League in 2005.
+This acquisition caused the network to transition toward a general sports network known as NBC Sports Network (NBCSN).
+Conversely, WGN America abandoned its expensive sports packages in 2014 as part of drifting from a Chicago-centered superstation into a nationally oriented general entertainment channel.
+WGN America eventually began a gradual transition away from entertainment programming (which was structured so as to fulfill contractual commitments for existing syndicated programming); the network adopted a cable news format and rebranded itself as NewsNation in March 2021.

-A channel may rebrand itself to more accurately reflect its new content.
-Sci-Fi Channel changed its name to Syfy for both trademark reasons and to allow a stretching of the network's definition of appropriate programming to include content such as Law & Order: Special Victims Unit reruns and ECW professional wrestling.
-Another example is the conversion of Warner Bros' Court TV to TruTV, which allowed it to show more reality-based programming (though initially retaining a law enforcement focus, such as repeats of World's Wildest Police Videos) and slowly phase out their advertiser-repelling legal system and courtroom programming.
-This process ended in October 2009 when the remaining courtroom analysis programs transitioned to CNN.com's legal news section and occasional court coverage from CNN Center on the mainline channel.
-TruTV then aired competitions, hidden camera prank shows, and even the first three rounds of the NCAA Division I men's basketball tournament.
-TruTV was further reformatted to a more conventional reality network with a strong emphasis on comedy on October 27, 2014, and then to comedy programming full-time in 2016 with the addition of scripted programming.
-Court TV was revived as a digital subchannel network in 2019.
-Other examples include the drifting of The Learning Channel, which has officially renamed itself under the three-letter orphan initialism "TLC" since its transition to primarily reality television series, and that of the Travel Channel, renamed to the "Trvl Channel", which abandoned its destination-themed shows for paranormal programming.
+A channel may rebrand itself to more accurately reflect the new content.
+The Sci-Fi Channel changed its name to Syfy for two reasons: to protect its trademark, and to allow stretching the network's definition of appropriate programming to include content such as Law & Order: Special Victims Unit reruns and ECW professional wrestling.
+Another example of rebranding is the conversion of Warner Bros' Court TV—which was revived as a digital subchannel network in 2019—to TruTV.
+This rebranding allowed the channel to include more reality-based programming, though initially retaining a focus on law enforcement, including reruns of World's Wildest Police Videos.
+This rebranding also allowed the channel to slowly phase out its legal system and courtroom programming, which were unappealing for advertisers.
+This process ended in October 2009, when the remaining courtroom analysis programs transitioned to CNN's legal news section with occasional courtroom coverage from CNN Center on the mainline channel.
+TruTV then aired competitions, hidden camera prank shows, and the first three rounds of the NCAA Division I men's basketball tournament.
+TruTV was further reformatted toward a more conventional reality network, strongly emphasizing comedy, on October 27, 2014; then it was reformatted for full-time comedy programming in 2016 with the addition of scripted programming.
+Other rebranding examples include the following: The Learning Channel, which has officially renamed itself using the orphan initialism TLC since the channel transitioned primarily to reality television series; and the Travel Channel, renamed as the Trvl Channel, which abandoned its destination-themed shows for paranormal programming.